PROFESSIONAL Mold Remediation SERVICES

 Craftsman Home Remodeling offers a full mold remediation service to remove all traces of mold and airborne mold contamination.
 We do this by stopping the contamination in its tracks, preventing its spread, and then by thoroughly removing all traces of the mold itself.

 We believe in providing a professional and fully ethical mold remediation service.
 This is why we have chosen to adhere strictly to all EPA regulations and guidelines, and to use only EPA registered mold disinfectants and encapsulates.
 All of our solutions are fully non-toxic and biodegradable.
 You’ll never have to worry about introducing dangerous substances to your home or business.

-Mold removal cannot legally be performed by anyone, but here at Craftsman Home Remodeling we have chosen to employ only fully qualified, highly experienced licensed mold removal workers and we are New York State licensed mold remediation contractor.
-Customer satisfaction record is spotless; and for good reason.
-The materials we use are scientifically formulated and our encapsulation materials are guaranteed.
+Mold removal cannot legally be performed by anyone, but here at Craftsman Home Remodeling we have chosen to employ only fully qualified, highly experienced mold removal experts and for this reason we are fully Micro-CMRC, EPA and IICRC certified.
+Our customer satisfaction record is spotless; and for good reason.
+The materials we use are scientifically formulated and our encapsulation materials are guaranteed for five years.

 From Inspection to Clean-Up